-The duration of any single punishment shall in no case exceed thirty days.
+The duration of any single punishment shall in no case exceed 30 days.
 Any period of confinement awaiting the hearing of a disciplinary offence or the award of disciplinary punishment shall be deducted from an award pronounced against a prisoner of war.

-The maximum of thirty days provided above may not be exceeded, even if the prisoner of war is answerable for several acts at the same time when he is awarded punishment, whether such acts are related or not.
+The maximum of 30 days provided above may not be exceeded, even if the prisoner of war is answerable for several acts at the same time when he is awarded punishment, whether such acts are related or not.

-The period between the pronouncing of an award of disciplinary punishment and its execution shall not exceed one month.
+The period between the pronouncing of an award of disciplinary punishment and its execution shall not exceed 1 month.

-When a prisoner of war is awarded a further disciplinary punishment, a period of at least three days shall elapse between the execution of any two of the punishments, if the duration of one of these is ten days or more.
+When a prisoner of war is awarded a further disciplinary punishment, a period of at least 3 days shall elapse between the execution of any 2 of the punishments, if the duration of 1 of these is 10 days or more.

-The escape of a prisoner of war shall be deemed to have succeeded when:

-- (1) he has joined the armed forces of the Power on which he depends, or those of an allied Power; - (2) he has left the territory under the control of the Detaining Power, or of an ally of the said Power; - (3) he has joined a ship flying the flag of the Power on which he depends, or of an allied Power in the territorial waters of the Detaining Power, the said ship not being under the control of the last named Power.
+The escape of a prisoner of war shall be deemed to have succeeded whenhe has joined a ship flying the flag of the Power on which he depends, or of an allied Power, in the territorial waters of the Detaining Power, the said ship not being under the control of the last named Power.